-You made an awesome Tableau Dashboard.
-Now it's time for everyone in the office to see it.

-Using OptiSigns you can easily share your Tableau Dashboard on TVs so that more people leverage its accessibility.
+You have created an awesome Tableau Dashboard, and now it's time for everyone in the office to see it.
+With OptiSigns, you can easily share your Tableau Dashboard on TVs, providing accessibility to more people.

-This is much better than hooking up a laptop or PC because with OptiSigns you can:
+This is a better option than hooking up a laptop or PC because OptiSigns allows you to:

 Once your screen is paired with OptiSigns, you can create an instance of our Tableau Dashboard.

 First, log in to app.optisigns.com, click Files/Assets, then click Apps and select the Tableau App.

 To assign the newly created Tableau App to your screen, navigate to the "Screens" tab and click "Edit Screen."

 Next, select "Type: Assets" and choose the newly created Tableau App (in this case, it's Tableau - Sales Dashboard).
 Then click "Save."

 The Tableau Dashboard is now assigned to your screen.
 Unlike PowerBI, Tableau does not provide an Authentication API.
 Therefore, you will need to enter a username and password for each device and click "Save Password."

 That's it!
 Your dashboard is now displayed on your TV.